dfinity/portal/what-is-the-ic/3_canisters/index.md

 * perform substantial amounts of computation at a low cost, and
 * pay for their own computation (learn more about the [reverse gas model](https://internetcomputer.org/features/reverse-gas/)).

 Canisters can be implemented in any language that compiles to WebAssembly.
-CDKs are currently available for [Rust](/docs/current/developer-docs/build/cdks/cdk-rs-dfinity/) and [Motoko](/docs/current/developer-docs/build/cdks/motoko-dfinity/motoko/).
+Popular canister development kits (CDKs) are available for [Rust](/docs/current/developer-docs/build/cdks/cdk-rs-dfinity/) and [Motoko](/docs/current/developer-docs/build/cdks/motoko-dfinity/motoko/).
+Other CDKs are described [here](https://internetcomputer.org/docs/current/developer-docs/build/cdks/)